mickidum/acc_toolbar/readme.md

 </p>

 <p>
-Accessibility Toolbar Plugin is simple accessibility component, including a variety of tools.
+Accessibility Toolbar Plugin is simple accessibility component without dependencies (clean javascript), including a variety of tools.
 This component allows users with disabilities easy and convenient way to browse most websites.
 </p>